pranavdange/Complete-Waste-Management-System-Udgir-City-ML-Project/README.md

 2) Asset Management for trash bins for effective management
 3) Eventually setting up the system to – Asset Management, Waste Monitoring and Route Planning solution which can then finally be delivered to the Government as a complete end to end solution.

+Note - This Project is done with authorization from Udgir Muncipal Corportaion and is for academic purpose only hence dataset cannot be shared nor distributed publicly.
+Above is the methodology and solution we proposed.
+Strictly no permission for copyright or any infringement.